hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

    "coordinateSystemName": "GSE"
 }
 ```
-Note that in the second example, the units value of `km` is broadcast to all the elements of the
+Note that in the second example, the units value of `km` is broadcast to all the elements of the components.

-If the coordinate frame is WGS84, the shorthand `geoLocation` attribute may be used.
+If the coordinate frame is WGS84 (see [Geodetic Coordinate Systems](https://en.wikipedia.org/wiki/World_Geodetic_System),
+the shorthand `geoLocation` attribute may be used.
 The values for `geoLocation` must
-match those used by the Geo-JASON specification, i.e., one of:
+match those used by the [GeoJASON](https://geojson.org) specification, i.e., one of:
 ```
+"location": [longitude, latitude]
+  -OR-
 "location": [longitude, latitude, altitude]
-  -or just-
-"location": [longitude, latitude]
 ```
 Angles in `geoLocation` must be in `deg` and altitude in `km`.

 If the measurement location changes over time, a different object can be gicen for the `location` to
 indicate the name of the parameter or parameters that containt the location vector components.
 Some
-datasets may have the location values in more than one coordiante frame, and each coordainte frame
+datasets may have the location values in more than one coordiante frame, and each coordinate frame
 a can be listed.

 ```